Stonewall Peak Hiking Trail Guide

 On A Personal Note:

 I did the hike in the month of January.
 There was a minor winter storm that blew threw the area putting a light dusting of snow, hail, and grauple in the higher elevations of San Diego County.
 The weather conditions had temperatures in the high 30’s as well as steady moderate wind.
 It’s not uncommon to have winter storms pass through the area so please be aware of weather conditions and dress appropriately.
+This trail is also great to hike during the fall.
+As the fall season gets under way, the days shorten, and the nights cool, the California black oak that is found throughout this trail trail will put on a wonderful display of fall colors.

 Looking for a little more challenge in your hike?
 Oakzanita Peak down the road is just over five miles in length with equally stunning views and a seasonal creek.